siyasathaye/power-outage-analysis/README.md

   Severe outages have a **longer** average duration than non-severe outages
   (mean duration for severe outages > mean duration for non-severe outages).

-This is a **one-sided** test because we are specifically interested in whether severe outages last **longer**, not just whether the means are different.
+We do a signed difference rather then absolute because we are specifically interested in whether severe outages last **longer**, not just whether the means are different.

 ### Test statistic and significance level